 Are you struggling to connect with your partner positively and productively?
 Learning an effective communication style with another person can be difficult because we all have different personalities and viewpoints.
 Multiple factors influence how we interact with others.
 One of the most important factors you should be aware of is your communication style.

-There are four types of communication styles that are particularly important to look at.
-By the end of this article, you will have a basic understanding of the four types of communication styles; aggressive, passive, passive-aggressive, and assertive.
+There are four communication styles that are particularly important to look at.
+By the end of this article, you will have an understanding of the four basic communication styles; aggressive, passive, passive-aggressive, and assertive.

 You will also be able to identify if you practice any of the four types of communication styles and when.

-There is a time and place for all communication styles, and it is up to you to understand when it is appropriate to use each one.
+There is a time and place for all 4 types of communication style, and it is up to you to understand when it is appropriate to use each one.
 Through our understanding and identification methods, you will be able to stop unhealthy communication in its tracks and build a newer, healthier communication style for yourself.

 Aggressive Communication Styles: